nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 ## Usage

-1. Have a valid application on Content Intelligence Cloud/Content Innovation Cloud. also look at its documentation.
+1. Have a valid application on Content Intelligence Cloud/Content Innovation Cloud.
+Also look at its documentation.
 You need valid endpoints (authentication, content intelligence, data curation), and valid clientId and clientSecret.
 2. Setup the configuration parameters required by the plugin
 3. From Nuxeo Studio, create an Automation Script that calls the operation(s), then handle the JSON result.
 From this result, you will typically save values in fields.

-The returned JSON is formated as follow.
+The returned JSON is always formated as follow.
 It encapsulates a couple information about the call to the service (HTTP Result code) and the response as returned by the service.
-This response is returned "as is", no modification is applied by the plugin, and it is stored the `"response"` property of the result.
+This response is returned "as is", no modification is applied by the plugin, and it is stored in the `"response"` property of the result.

+The `"response"` may/do change depending on the API call, of course, so please check the documentation (or do some testring and output the whole JSON to look at it).
+For example, the object is not the same for Enrichment and for Data Curation, and it is normal, but in all cases the response always provide 2the three following fields:

+* `responseCode`: Integer, the HTTP code returned by the service (should be 200)
+* `responseMessage`: String, the HTTP message returned by the service.
+Should be "OK",
+* `response`: Strng.
+The JSON String as returned by the service, with no almteration.

+For example, after call to the Enrichment API, the return JSON will be like:

 ```
 {
-    "responseCode": Integer, the HTTP code returned by the service.
-Should be 200,
-    "responseMessage": String, the HTTP message returned by the service.
-Should be "OK",
+    "responseCode": 200,
+    "responseMessage": "OK",
     "response": A JSON object with the following fields (see Knowledge Enrichment API doumentation)
     {
         "id": String, the ID of the response